HYPERTEGRITY-AG/OpenSim/README.md

 The first approach is default, the latter is enabled when _--insert-always_ is set.
 * **--datastream-id _id_** \
 [SensorThings only] Unlike Orion Context Broker (with a flat non-SQL-Database), FROST is based on an RDBMS behind a resource-based REST-Api that doesn't let you update multiple tables at once.
 This is, why you have to deal first with _Things_, based on a specific _Thing_ you have to deal with its _Datastreams_ and once you gathered all the information, you can place your _Observations_ linked to a specific _Datastream_ (identified by its unique _id_).
-  In order to get rid of all the preparing stuff, you can figure out the needed _Datastream-id_ by hand (using Postman or a database-client of your choice) and set that _id_ with _--datastream-id_ directly. opensim.py will NOT look for a _Thing_ then or find the correct _Datastream_ (by the name of the attribute), but store the attributes values immediately.
+  In order to get rid of all the preparing stuff, you can figure out the needed _Datastream-id_ by hand (using Postman or a database-client of your choice) and set that _id_ with _--datastream-id_ directly.
+OpenSim will NOT look for a _Thing_ then or find the correct _Datastream_ (by the name of the attribute), but store the attributes values immediately.
   Be aware that those _Observations_ may corrupt (logical only, not technical) your data.

 ## Define the Load